 Stochastic Volatility, Trading Volume, and the Daily Flow of Information

 We use state-space methods to investigate the relation between volume, volatility, and ARCH effects within a Mixture-of-Distributions Hypothesis (MDH) framework.
-Most recent studies of the MDH fit AR(1) specifications that require the information flow to be highly persistent.
-Using a more general specification, we find evidence of a large nonpersistent component of volatility that is closely related to the contemporaneous nonpersistent component of volume.
-However, unlike studies that fit volume-augmented GARCH models, we find no evidence that volume subsumes ARCH effects.
-Since volume-augmented GARCH models are subject to simultaneity bias, our findings should be more robust than these prior results.
+In most recent studies of the MDH, the information flow or its logarithm is modeled as an AR(1) process.
+We argue that this is too restrictive because it requires the information flow to be highly persistent.
+Using a more general process, we find evidence of a large nonpersistent component of return volatility that is closely related to the contemporaneous nonpersistent component of trading volume.
+However, unlike previous studies that fit volume-augmented GARCH models, we find no evidence that trading volume subsumes ARCH effects.
+Because volume-augmented GARCH models are subject to simultaneity bias, our findings should be more robust than these prior results.

 Keywords: GARCH, mixture-of-distributions hypothesis, bivariate mixture models, Kalman filter

 Suggested Citation: Suggested Citation